Elizapr/Elizapr/README.md

 ## 💼 About Me

 🎓 Bachelor’s in Computer Science & IT
-👨‍💻 7+ years of experience in software development
+👨‍💻 Passionate about mobile and web development, focused on building user-friendly, scalable solutions
-📱 Specialized in Android (Java/Kotlin), with strong Web & Data Science capabilities
+📱 Specialized in Android (Java/Kotlin), with solutions that have **nationwide impact**, used by diverse organizations and government bodies
-🌍 Built solutions with **nationwide impact**, used by diverse organizations and government bodies
+🌍 Extensive experience across **Android**, **Web Development**, and **Data Science** projects
-🧠 Lifelong learner, passionate about tech and continual growth
+🧠 Lifelong learner, always exploring new technologies to stay ahead of the curve

 ---